Man City have winter break cut short as West Ham match rearranged for February 19 | Goal.com

 Meanwhile, a visit to Anfield to take on league leaders Liverpool on Monday February 24 was supposed to be the Hammers' first match back, but they will now play against both of the top two teams within a week.

-Guardiola's team sit second in the English top-flight after 25 matches, but trail Liverpool by 22 points, while West Ham are in the bottom three and just a point from safety.
+Guardiola's team sit second in the English top-flight after 25 matches, but trail Liverpool by 22 points after losing their last game 2-0 to Tottenham on February 2.

+West Ham, on the other hand, are in the bottom three and just a point from safety, having failed to win in their last five games in the league.

+Both teams will be back in training at the weekend to begin preparations for the clash.